Aemrox/aemrox.github.io/source/_posts/2016-01-25-ruby-fied-javascript-currying.markdown

 }
 ```

-In the function constructor we just defined, we managed to design the function costOfInventory so that it does not take any arguments, and only operates on functions attached to an object, referred to as this.
+In the function constructor we just defined, we managed to design the function costOfInventory so that it does not take any arguments, and only operates on properties attached to an object, referred to as this.
 Now we can use this function to refer to any object that has similar structure.
 For instance:

 ```Javascript
 var wonkyWicket = {